 Skull Meaning For Non-Conformist

 Finally, skulls are appreciated by all those people who don't care about: what will people say?
-Whether you are rebels or the one who cannot stand normality and eager to show that you are enjoying life and not afraid of death.
+Whether you are rebels or one who cannot stand normality and eager to show that you are enjoying life and not afraid of death.

 Skull Meaning For Remembering Loved-ones